About the Photo Archive

 Many of the photographic collections have been also cataloged in the Library's catalog.
 The Askew (the Arch of Septimius Severus), Parker (Roman and Medieval art and architecture in Italy), Van Deman (travels in Europe and North Africa; archaeology, architecture, and building techniques in the Roman world), Blake (studies on italian mosaics), Moscioni (Etruscan sites and art), Gatteschi (reconstruction drawings of Imperial Rome), Beato - Des Granges (archaeology of Egypt), Bini (art and archaeology of Italy and Europe), Cosa and Regia (official photographic documentation of the American Academy in Rome's excavations in Cosa and Regia in the Roman Forum), Detweiler (archaeology of the Near East), Laidlaw (The First Style in Pompeii), Warsher (Pompeii), Library collection (art and archaeology of Italy and Europe), Masson and Landscape Architecture (landscape architecture and gardens) and the Fellows' Work (works of art and architecture) collections are online.
 Other collections are available through inventory lists.

 Samuel H. Kress Foundation.
-The Getty Foundation.
+The Gladys Krieble Delmas Foundation.
+The Getty Foundation

 Rights & Permission